 - Lunchbots Insulated Container: holds 2 cups of food and has a large, wide opening that makes it easy to eat from.

-- Stanley The Legendary Food Jar: holds 1 ¾ cups of food and keeps food hot or cold for 8 hours!
-Also, leak-proof.
+- Stanley Classic: holds 1 ¾ cups of food and keeps food hot or cold for 12 hours!
+Also, leak-proof and the top performer!

 - U Konserve Insulated Jar: holds 1 ½ cups of food, is leak-proof, and fits into any lunch bag.